AwesomesauceLabs/piglet-manual/index.md

 method, which is called by Unity once per frame.
 Continuing to call `MoveNext()` after the import has completed does no harm.

-Attaching the script from Figure 2 to any game object in your Unity scene is sufficient to import a glTF model at runtime.
+Attaching the script from @lst:runtime-import to any game object in your Unity scene is sufficient to import a glTF model at runtime.
 However, in a real game/application, you will probably want tighter integration between your own code and the importer.
 For example, you may want to